ilanKanatenko/googleMapProject/README.md

-# React Code that displays User location acording to his ip address
+# React Code that displays User location according to client ip address

 gets the ip address of the client and through google apis get his location